MusaPollen/setup-github/README.md

   * cat ~/.ssh/id_rsa.pub
   * Copy Whole thing - ssh-rs**************************************.com

-#Add your SSH key
+* Add your SSH key
-    --Click on your profile picture in the upper right corner, then select Settings.
+  * Click on your profile picture in the upper right corner, then select Settings.
-    --In the left sidebar, click on SSH and GPG keys.
+  * In the left sidebar, click on SSH and GPG keys.
-    --Click the New SSH key button.
+  * Click the New SSH key button.
-    --Title: Give your key a descriptive title (e.g., “New Laptop SSH Key”).
+  * Title: Give your key a descriptive title (e.g., “New Laptop SSH Key”).
-    --Key Paste the copied SSH key into the “Key” field. -Click on the Add SSH key button.
+  * Paste the copied SSH key into the “Key” field.

-(I had to unset old github account. ignore this please)
+  * Click on the Add SSH key button.

-#Setup New Config
+(I had to unset old github account)

-    -- Type - git config --global user.name "Your New Name" -- git config --global user.name "***"
+* Setup New Config

-    -- Type - git config --global user.email "your_new_email@example.com"
+  * Type - **git config --global user.name "Your New Name"**
-    -- git config --global user.email "***"
+  * Type - **git config --global user.email "your_new_email@example.com"**

-#Test the connection to GitHub
+* Test the connection to GitHub
-    -Type - ssh -T git@github.com
+  * Type - **ssh -T git@github.com**

-#If you see response (Hi YOURNAME!
+* If you see response (Hi YOURNAME!
 You've successfully authenticated, but GitHub does not provide shell access.)
-    --Then setup is complete
+  * Then setup is complete
-    --(git config --list) to check config infos
+  * (git config --list) to check config infos

 ##DONE